 Step-by-Step Guide on How to Apply for a Pag-IBIG Loyalty Card Plus

 At the moment, applications for the Pag-IBIG Loyalty Card Plus (LCP) can only be done in person at selected Pag-IBIG branches with LCP kiosks.
-Online application for the Pag-IBIG Loyalty Card is not yet available.
+Online applications are not yet available.
 You can use this branch locator to see a list of Pag-IBIG branches nationwide with LCP kiosks.

-Are you ready to apply for your own Pag-IBIG Loyalty Card?
+Are you ready to apply for your own Pag-IBIG card?
 Follow this comprehensive, step-by-step guide on how to get one.

 Step 1: Download and Print the Pag-IBIG Loyalty Card Plus Application Form

-The first thing you should do is to download the Loyalty Card Plus application form.
+The first thing you should do is to download the Pag-IBIG Loyalty Card Plus application form (HQP-PFF-108 V07).
 After downloading the form, open the document using a free PDF reader such as Adobe Acrobat.
 If you are using Chrome on desktop, the form will automatically open in a new tab so you don’t need to use a PDF reader.

 Print the LCP application form by clicking File > Print or by pressing Ctrl + P on your keyboard.
 Make sure that you are connected to your printer when doing so.